 Despite these challenges, React Native is a preferred choice of mobile application development agencies for writing robust and natively rendered applications.
 Moreover, these challenges can be handled well by experienced developers, whereas, a beginner or an unskilled developer tends to make more mistakes.

-React Native App Creation Mistakes to Avoid
+React Native App Creation Mistakes To Avoid

 Image optimization, despite being a crucial step in app development, is commonly ignored by developers.
 But optimizing the images is necessary for reducing the load time of images.
 It helps in resizing the images locally and then allows uploading them automatically on the cloud storage like Amazon S3 by the server.
 After this, the developers get a CDN link that can be returned through the API.
 This entire process makes the app lightweight and boosts app performance.

-Inappropriate Redux store planning
+Inappropriate Redux Store Planning

 Redux is quite useful in React Native for managing the apps effectively, handling and storing the gathered data correctly, debugging app states, etc. But Redux must be planned well for utilizing it to the fullest, or it may lead to issues, especially in small projects.
 This is so because Redux demands writing long codes even for the smallest of modifications.
 So, it isn’t suited much for small-scale projects but is a good choice for larger apps and projects.

-The chances of committing mistakes while estimating for project in React Native are higher for various reasons as given below:
+The chances of committing mistakes while estimating for a project in React Native are higher for various reasons as given below:

 - The layouts and structures of app pages for iOS and Android are different.
 Also, several common components can be interchangeably used for development but the design of the app in most cases will not be alike.
 As a result, estimation for both platforms can be different.